3liz/lizmap-documentation/source/install/pre_requirements.rst

 If your are using QGIS Server with **FCGI**, the Lizmap API URL **must** be empty.

 Otherwise, if you are using `Py-QGIS-Server <https://docs.3liz.org/py-qgis-server/>`_, the Lizmap API URL **must** be configured in the administration interface.
-In **Py-QGIS-Server**, you must explicitly publish the API as well :
+In **Py-QGIS-Server**, you must explicitly publish the API as well.

+Starting from Py-QGIS-Server version 1.8.4, it's possible to enable the Lizmap API endpoint with the environment variable `QGSRV_API_ENDPOINTS_LIZMAP=yes` otherwise, add the configuration below in your configuration file :

 .. code-block:: ini